West To East

 Day 1 Irkutsk

-Meet at the railway station accompanied by our English-speaking guide.
+Meet at the railway station accompanied by our driver and transfer to the hotel.
 Check-in to the hotel.
 Shower/rest.
 Enjoy a 2-hour city tour by car.
 It starts at the historical part of the city: Epiphany Cathedral, the oldest stone-structure Church of our Saviour and the only Catholic Cathedral in Irkutsk, Polish Roman Catholic Church.
 The tour leads you through the Kirov Square and circus.
 You'll have a ride along the main street of Irkutsk, the Karl Marks Street, to get to the Angara river embankment, where you'll see the monument to Alexander III.
 Complete the tour with the visit to the district of historic wooden buildings.
 Free time.
 Overnight.

 Day 2 Listvyanka (B)

 Breakfast.
 Car transfer to the village situated only 60km away from Irkutsk - Listvyanka.
 On the way visit an open-air wooden architecture museum Taltsy.
 In the museum you'll see the settlements of indigenous Siberian people of the 17th-20th centuries.
 Some of the buildings presented in the museum were brought there from the villages that were flooded after building a dam in Irkutsk.
 A bus tour around Listvyanka on arrival.
 Tour to a local Baikal museum that has a set of aquariums.
 There is one with the only mammal representative, the Baikal Seal, in it.
 Take a chairlift to a view point.
 There you'll get a chance to take panoramic pictures of Baikal from above.
 Enjoy your visit to a local 19th century wooden St.Nicolas church and a local fish market where you'll see a great variety of fish.
 Check-in to a guesthouse.
 Free time.
 Overnight.

 Day 3 Olkhon Island (B)